eugenienyz/chicago/README.md

 bikestopdots.html - contains html code for visualisation of geographic distribution of Divvy bike stops in dot marker form

 bikestopicon.html - contains html code for visualisation of geographic distribution of Divvy bike stops in "bike" marker form

+greenroofdots.html - contains html code for visualisation of geographic distribution of green roofs in Chicago in dot marker form

+greenrooficons.html - contains html code for visualisation of geographic distribution of green roofs in Chicago in "flower" marker form